DMeechan/Handybook-CompSci-StA/README.md

-# Handybook - CompSci @ St Andrews
+# CompSci Handybook

-A Handybook of tips and tricks for the budding CompSci student @ St Andrews
+A Handybook of tips and tricks for the budding CompSci student.

 ## Why does this exist?